 - Funding and Support for Energy Transition: Explore innovative funding options like electricity bonds to finance the transition to a sustainable energy system and ensure that the financial burden of the net-zero transition does not fall disproportionately on Canadians. - Long-term Planning and Energy Efficiency: Ensure that utilities plan for the long term, prioritizing domestic rate reductions and using revenue from rates to advance technologies that improve energy efficiency for further cost savings to ratepayers. - Sustainable and Decentralized Energy Options: Support the inclusion of cooperative, community-owned and Indigenous-owned energy projects.
-Promote low-carbon and sustainable energy generation and incorporate a mix of distributed energy sources and microgrids. - System Integration: Create an integrated electricity system that enhances regional, national and international reliability, supporting renewable and non-polluting energy sources.
+Promote low-carbon and sustainable energy generation and incorporate a mix of distributed energy sources and microgrids. - Renewable and Clean Energy Commitment: Commit to expanding renewable and non-polluting energy sources. - System Integration: Create an integrated electricity system that enhances regional, national and international reliability, supporting renewable and non-polluting energy sources.
 Increase government cooperation to enhance renewable energy and transmission infrastructure. - Institutional Strengthening: Strengthen institutions like energy and utility boards for better accountability and transparency. - Incentive Reform and Efficiency: Reform incentives, such as net metering and taxation policies, to encourage energy efficiency from generation to consumption. - Worker Transition Support: Provide necessary training and support for workers transitioning to roles within the clean electricity system. - Work-From-Home Initiatives: Support work-from-home policies and reintroduce programs similar to COVID rebates to facilitate remote work without financial penalties to employees. - Annual Policy Review: Regularly review and revise energy policies and programs based on citizen' social and the economic needs and ensure industries contribute their fair share through a tiered system that considers the scale of business operations.